CHAOS-Community/CHAOS.Portal.Client.Plugins-JavaScript/README.md

 The source code is located in the *src* folder.

 ##Examples
 The examples are located in the *examples* folder.
+Make sure to update the referenced script file paths if the examples are moved.

 ##Reporting problems
 If you encounter any problems using this project, please report them using the "Issues" section of the projects Github page.